aarongustafson/aaron-gustafson.com/src/posts/2017-05-24-progressive-web-apps-and-the-windows-ecosystem.md

 “Web apps” in this context can be any website type—a newspapers, games, books, shopping sites—it really doesn’t matter what the content or purpose of the website is, the “web app” moniker is applicable to all of them. <span data-quotable>The term could just have easily been progressive web *site* and it may be helpful to think of it as such</span>.
 It doesn’t need to be a single page app.
 You don’t need to be running everything client side.
 There are no particular requirements for the type of PWA you are developing.

-Essentially, a PWA is a website that is capable of being promoted to being *native-ish*.
-It gets many of the benefits of being a native app (some of which I will cover shortly), but also has all of the benefits of being a website too.
+Essentially, a PWA is a website that is capable of being promoted to being an installed app.
+It gets many of the benefits of being an app (some of which I will cover shortly), but also has all of the benefits of being a website too.
 If you’ve looked at or developed a [Hosted Web App](https://developer.microsoft.com/en-us/windows/bridges/hosted-web-apps)(HWA), which Microsoft introduced with Windows 10, PWAs are very similar.
 In fact, if you’ve built an HWA, it shouldn’t be too difficult for you to convert it into a PWA and, in doing so, you’ll get a ton of extra goodies for free… but I’m getting ahead of myself.

-[Here’s a quick comparison](#figure-2017-05-24-05) of the native Twitter app and [Twitter Lite](https://lite.twitter.com/), as seen on an Android device:
+[Here’s a quick comparison](#figure-2017-05-24-05) of the Twitter app and [Twitter Lite](https://lite.twitter.com/), as seen on an Android device:

 <figure class="video-embed video-embed--16x9" id="figure-2017-05-24-05">
 <video class="video-embed__video" src="/i/posts/2017-05-24/05.mp4" controls loop muted></video>
-<figcaption>A video showing the native Twitter Android app and Twitter Lite, side-by-side to demonstrate how similar they are.</figcaption>
+<figcaption>A video showing the Twitter Android app and Twitter Lite, side-by-side to demonstrate how similar they are.</figcaption>
 </figure>

 You’ll notice that from a quality, polish, and user experience perspective, they are nearly indistinguishable.
 And this is just the first iteration of Twitter Lite.
 It launched last month.
 The only real difference is that one was built using Web technologies and lives at a URL.

-Though [the "progressive web apps" moniker was coined by Frances Berriman in 2015](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) and has quickly become a buzzword in our industry, it’s important to recognize that this idea of the Web as native is not new.
+Though [the "progressive web apps" moniker was coined by Frances Berriman in 2015](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) and has quickly become a buzzword in our industry, it’s important to recognize that this idea of the Web as app is not new.

 Back in 2007, [Adobe introduced Apollo](https://web.archive.org/web/20070322155954/http://www.adobe.com/aboutadobe/pressroom/pressreleases/200703/031907ApolloLabs.html), later renamed the Adobe Integrated Runtime (<abbr aria-title="also known as">a.k.a.</abbr> [Adobe AIR](http://www.adobe.com/products/air.html)).
-This technology enabled designers and developers to build native apps in Flash or using Web technologies—HTML, CSS and JavaScript.
+This technology enabled designers and developers to build apps in Flash or using Web technologies—HTML, CSS and JavaScript.
 It was pretty revolutionary for the time, supporting drag & drop, menu bar integration, file management, and more.

 In 2009, Palm debuted [webOS](https://en.wikipedia.org/wiki/WebOS) [with the Palm Pre](http://www.palminfocenter.com/news/9668/palm-announces-the-palm-pre-smartphone/).
 All software for webOS was built using web technologies.
 Sadly, as an operating system in the handset space, it failed to catch on, but [LG has licensed webOS](https://www.lgwebos.com/) for use in smart TVs and is experimenting with it for <abbr aria-title="Internet of Things">IoT</abbr> devices and smartwatches.

 Since that time, more OSes have begun embracing Web technologies as a means of building applications.
 Windows 8 allowed Windows Store apps to be written in HTML, CSS, and JavaScript.
 And [Firefox OS](https://en.wikipedia.org/wiki/Firefox_OS) and [Chromium/Chrome OS](https://www.chromium.org/chromium-os) are fundamentally tied to to the Web stack.

-Countless tools have followed Adobe’s lead as well, enabling designers and developers to use their Web skills to build native applications for the vast majority of operating systems out there.
+Countless tools have followed Adobe’s lead as well, enabling designers and developers to use their Web skills to build applications for the vast majority of operating systems out there.
 [React Native](https://facebook.github.io/react-native/), [Ionic](http://ionicframework.com/), [Electron](https://electron.atom.io/), [PhoneGap](http://phonegap.com/), [Appcelerator](http://www.appcelerator.com/)… the list goes on and on.
-Obviously there’s something to the idea of building native software using Web technologies.
+Obviously there’s something to the idea of building software using Web technologies.
 Progressive Web Apps are a brilliant way of accomplishing this in a standardized, consistent, way.

 ## What makes a PWA a PWA?